macchiato-framework/macchiato-http/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/macchiato/http.svg)](https://clojars.org/macchiato/http)

 This project's goal is to provide the request/response constructors in a standalone library.
 No middleware is included here, only pure functions.

-It is what in its very first iteration what `macchiato.util` in Macchiato Core is.
+In its very first iteration this code is just what `macchiato.util` in Macchiato Core is/used to be.

 ### Examples